daniel-ilett/blog/_drafts/2020-01-01-tut4-4-portal-momentum.md

 The `Quaternion.LookRotation` method builds a new rotation, where the first parameter becomes the **forward-direction** of the rotation.
 The **right-direction** of the rotation is the **cross-product** of the two parameters - that is, a new vector perpendicular to both vectors - and the up-direction of the new rotation is not `Vector3.up` in this example, as you might expect, but the cross-product of the forward-direction and right-direction we just calculated.
 The result is a new rotation that *kind of* points in the same direction as before, but oriented with a new up-direction.

-In the `Update` method, the actual rotation is spherically interpolated toward the `targetRotation` we just calculatednusing the `Quaternion.Slerp` method (for more on interpolation, see my [*Unity Tips* article on **Interpolation**](https://danielilett.com/2019-09-08-unity-tips-3-interpolation/)).
+In the `Update` method, the actual rotation is spherically interpolated toward the `targetRotation` we just calculated using the `Quaternion.Slerp` method (for more on interpolation, see my [*Unity Tips* article on **Interpolation**](https://danielilett.com/2019-09-08-unity-tips-3-interpolation/)).
 The rotation delta is based on the mouse movement and the rotation around the x-axis - the 'vertical' camera movement - is clamped.
 There's other code regarding movement that we don't need to worry about.

 ~~~csharp
 private void Update()